-High Protein Soups that may need to be blended (these contain between 7-20grams of protein): Bariatric Pal - Bacon & Cheese Soup, Power Provisions - Chicken Vegetable Bone Broth Soup, WonderSlim Protein Soup - Chicken Vegetable Cream Soup, HeathSmart - Cream of Mushroom High Protein Soup
+High Protein Soups that may need to be blended (these contain between 7-20grams of protein): Bariatric Pal - Bacon & Cheese Soup, Power Provisions - Chicken Vegetable Bone Broth Soup, WonderSlim Protein Soup - Chicken Vegetable Cream Soup, HealthSmart - Cream of Mushroom High Protein Soup

-Phase 3 Soft Foods (Post-Op Weeks 3-4)
+Phase 3 Soft Foods (Post-Op Days 15-28/Weeks 3-4)

-- Start pureed blended foods high in protein - Goal is to add protein.
-Protein goal amount is 70-90 grams per day. - Have protein at all meals and snacks - Eat protein first; carbohydrates second. - Drink 1-3 high protein, low-sugar drinks per day - Use blender to mash foods, freeze in a silicone ice-cube tray - If you experience vomiting, diarrhea, cramping, step back to Phase 2 and try to figure out the cause (eating too fast or too much, eating the wrong foods, not chewing thoroughly, drinking during the meals)
+- Ground meats may be introduced at this point, but may not be tolerated well.
+Start small to test tolerance.
+Avoid chopped and shredded meats until Phase 4.
+Meats such as canned tuna, canned salmon, and canned chicken are acceptable in this phase, but might require yogurt or light mayonnaise for added moisture. - Nut Butters can be introduced at this point, but be mindful of serving sizes as 2 Tbsp. has 200 calories. - Start pureed blended foods high in protein - Goal is to add protein.
+Protein goal amount is 70-90 grams per day. - · Have protein at all meals and snacks - · Eat protein first, carbohydrates second. - Drink 1-3 high protein, low-sugar drinks per day - Use blender to mash foods, freeze in a silicone ice-cube tray - If you experience vomiting, diarrhea, or cramping, step back to Phase 2 and try to figure out the cause.
+These symptoms could be caused by eating too fast or too much at once, eating the wrong foods, not chewing thoroughly, or drinking during meals. - For the first 3 months following surgery, stop drinking 30 minutes before meals, and wait 30 minutes after meals before drinking any fluids.